nowacki884/sandbox/unhook/README.md

 ## Modes

 1. Total Purge Mode - closes ALL tabs
-2. Whitelist Mode - closes all tabs BUT leaves specified ones
+2. Whitelist Mode - closes ALL tabs BUT leaves specified ones
-3. Blacklist Mode - closes only specified ones
+3. Blacklist Mode - closes ONLY specified tabs and leaves the rest